-(Mr.Roongroj Saengsastra) Company Board of Directors Chairman.
+(Mr.Roongroj Saengsastra) Chairman

 Audit Committee Charter of Dynasty Ceramics Public Company Limited

 1. Objectives of Audit Committee:

 To conform to the principles of good corporate governance of companies listed on the SET by showing that we have an efficient and effective, a transparent and verifiable system, which can help build up confidence and trust in shareholders, investors, stakeholders and all related parties, we therefore issued a requirement on the "Objectives, Scope of Authorities and Responsibilities of the Audit Committee", effective as of and from the date of this Notification.